-- Students who participate in sports also learn teamwork, confidence, and they learn to manage their time better. - ® My autumn Saturday work projects usually include raking the leaves, cleaning out the rain gutters, and putting away the garden hoses. - © In order to achieve academic success, a student needs to study for tests, not have many absences, and complete all assigned readings. - Moping to get in better physical shape, Janet started her workout program by jogging a mile a day, carrying light weights around the house, and eating healthier foods.
+- (A) Students who participate in sports also learn teamwork, confidence, and they learn to manage their time better. - Image: My autumn Saturday work projects usually include raking the leaves, cleaning out the rain gutters, and putting away the garden hoses. - © In order to achieve academic success, a student needs to study for tests, not have many absences, and complete all assigned readings. - In the provide the provided and the p